 Using a real life case study we also consider a launch strategy so that your Group hits the ground running.

-Analytics (or Insights) for Facebook Groups are somewhat thin on the ground but we walk you through two free third party applications that will provide you with some useful analytics data about your Group.
+Analytics (or Insights) for Facebook Groups have traditionally been somewhat thin on the ground but we walk you through two free third party applications that will provide you with some useful analytics data about your Group.

 Module 7 summarises some additional tricks and tips for Facebook Groups drilling down into some of the detail about members, visibility statistics of your posts and how to block and reinstate members.